-Furthermore, English is becoming more and more common as the primary language for courses in Germany universities across the country, to the point where it is possible to earn your entire degree or complete your entire course in Germany without having to take a single class in German.
-However, if you are a student of German, there are still plenty of classes offered in the local language.
-You can even find programs specific to German language immersion if you're up for it!
+Furthermore, English is becoming more and more common as the primary language for courses in German universities, to the point where it is possible to earn your entire degree or complete your course without having to take a single class in German.
+However, if you are a German student, there are still plenty of classes offered in the local language.
+Additionally, you can even find programs specific to German language immersion if you're up for it!

-Universities in Berlin
+Best Universities in Berlin

-Free University of Berlin
+Freie University of Berlin

-The university ranked 87th on the QS World University Rankings last year, and it is particularly strong in arts & humanities and social sciences.
+The university ranked 130th on the QS World University Rankings in 2021 and is particularly strong in arts and humanities, and social sciences.
 The university has branch offices in the United States, Belgium, Russia, China, Egypt, and India, allowing it to form strong partnerships with many universities and better serve students from those countries.

-Humbolt University of Berlin
+Humboldt University of Berlin

-Humboldt is a hardcore research university with opportunities to work with world renowned faculty in fields such as the history of science, quantitative economics, and climate and sustainability research.
+Humboldt is a hardcore research university with opportunities to work with world-renowned faculty in fields such as the history of science, quantitative economics, and climate and sustainability research.
 Students interested in scientific research are highly encouraged to apply.

 Technical University Munich